 Protecting your business interests during a divorce is vital for ensuring future financial stability.
 Consider implementing strategies such as shareholder agreements or buy-sell agreements, which outline what happens to business interests in the face of divorce.

 Maintaining clear business records and professional management is crucial.
-Demonstrating the independence of your business operations strengthens the argument for excluding it from marital asset division.

 The Impact of Divorce on Estate & Inheritance Planning